kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

        Please note the following restrictions:

        - the country code must be between 1 and 3 digits long
-       - the number after the hyphen must be between 6 and 20 digits long.
+       - the number after the hyphen must be between 6 and 20 digits long

    * - 400
      - 8006